LV Criminal Defense: Our Experience

 • Battery (2023):

 In June 2023, J.H. faced one count of Battery (M) following a domestic dispute.
-After investigation, the prosecution moved to dismiss the case.
+After the investigation, the prosecution moved to dismiss the case.
 No further proceedings occurred, and the case was formally closed.

 • Solicitation of a Child for Prostitution (2023):